OzTamir/oZip/README.md

 Simple compression solution in Python

 ## To-Do:
- - Make it work with more then only text files
+ - Make sure it works with various file types
- - Make it a CLI tool
+ - Test for cross-platform support (currently tested only on OSX)
  - Add LZ77 compression for even better performance
+ - Add a simple GUI using [Gooey](https://github.com/chriskiehl/Gooey)

 ## Example:
 See example.py